Geolocation

 Geolocation is more reliable in dense urban settings where GPS signals can be interrupted by large buildings.

-The technique relies on signals from Wi-Fi networks, cell phone towers, and Bluetooth beacons to determine the physical location of a device or person, whereas GPS uses GPS satellites for the same purpose.
+The technique relies on signals from WiFi networks, cell phone towers, and Bluetooth beacons to determine the physical location of a device or person, whereas GPS uses satellites for the same purpose.

 The data is used to provide location-based services, including directions, maps, real-time traffic updates, and nearby points of interest.
 But it is also frequently used in social media and advertising.
 Additionally, it’s a powerful tool for law enforcement and security.